Templates Inputs

 repository / template / version / src / inputs.jsonnet.

 Users must fill in these inputs before the template is applied.
-In the template Jsonnet files, inputs are referenced by the Input function.
+In the template Jsonnet files, inputs are referenced using the Input function.

-Inputs are divided into steps and the steps into groups.
-Each group defines how many steps need to be selected by the user.
-The template needs to contain at least one group with one step.
+Inputs are divided into steps, and steps are grouped into groups.
+Each group defines how many steps the user must select.
+A template must contain at least one group with one step.

 Definition